sabin-khatri/sabin-khatri/README.md

 - 👋 Hi, I’m @sabin-khatri
 - 👀 I’m interested in Web Development, javascript and open source project
 - 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on  web projects or anything JavaScript-related.
+- 💞️ I’m looking to collaborate on  web projects or anything related to javascript.
 - 📫 How to reach me Drop me a message at [sabink802@gmail.com]

 <!---